fjhickernell/MCM-2025-Program/README_and_Scripts/README.md

 ## 3 BuildHtmlScheduleMCM.py
 -INPUT
 A) PlenTitle.csv: csv file with list of plenary titles
-B) SessionListMCQMC.csv: same as above
+B) SessionListMCM.csv: same as above
 c) csv file with list of talks ordered by sessions and then by speaker: sheet "TalkListAsValue" in MCM2025Data

 -OUTPUT